eranpeer/FakeIt/README.md

 ## Installation
 FakeIt is a header only framework.
 It does not require any installation.
 For extra simplicity fakeit is packaged as a single header file.
+FakeIt is pre-configured to work with some of the major unit testing frameworks.
+A pre-configured version will use the assertions mechanism of the unit testing framework to integrate the generated error messages into the unit testing framework output.
+If you don't find your unit testing framework on the list, simply use the *standalone" configuration.

 ### Using a pre-packaged single header file
 Pre-packaged single header versions of FakeIt are located under the *single_header* folder.
 Depending on the unit testing framework you use, simply add one of the pre-packaged versions to the include path of your test project:
 * <fakeit_folder>/single_header/gtest
 * <fakeit_folder>/single_header/mstest
 * <fakeit_folder>/single_header/boost
+* <fakeit_folder>/single_header/catch
 * <fakeit_folder>/single_header/tpunit
 * <fakeit_folder>/single_header/standalone